This article was originally posted in March 2018 and has been revised to include updates for the 2018-2019 NFL season.

 One would think that someone like Trump would realize they weren’t ever going to be welcomed among the NFL’s ownership group after taking the league to court, but they’d be wrong.
 He had set his eyes on being an NFL owner, and still had every intention of becoming one, albeit on his terms.

-That’s why he passed on the chance to buy an NFL team in the late 1980’s, because he believed the team’s $104 million debt wasn’t a good deal for him to take on.
+That’s why the self-proclaimed King of Debt passed on the chance to buy an NFL team in the late 1980’s, because he believed the team’s $104 million debt wasn’t a good deal for him to take on.
 That team was the New England Patriots, which current owner Robert Kraft has turned into a franchise worth $2.6 billion.
 In 2014, the Buffalo Bills came up for sale after the death of longtime owner Ralph Wilson, and Trump again threw his hat into the NFL ownership ring, but made an offer that was reportedly more than 35% less ($900 million) than what ended up being the winning offer by billionaire Terry Pegula ($1.4 billion).

 As someone who’s always looked for ways to “game the system,” and as someone who’s always seen himself as “being bigger than the system,” Trump cannot tolerate the fact that he has the resources to buy an NFL team, but can’t seem to get the approval to do so.
 That’s why he’s taken another familiar adage, but has applied his own Trumpian twist to it: “if you can’t join ’em, destroy ’em.”